pingcap/tidb-operator/en/deploy-tidb-dm.md

 ---
-title: Deploy and Use DM in Kubernetes
+title: Deploy DM in Kubernetes
-summary: Learn how to deploy and use TiDB DM cluster in Kubernetes.
+summary: Learn how to deploy TiDB DM cluster in Kubernetes.
 ---

-# Deploy and Use DM in Kubernetes
+# Deploy DM in Kubernetes

 [TiDB Data Migration](https://docs.pingcap.com/tidb-data-migration/v2.0) (DM) is an integrated data migration task management platform that supports the full data migration and the incremental data replication from MySQL/MariaDB into TiDB.
 This document describes how to deploy DM in Kubernetes using TiDB Operator and how to migrate MySQL data to TiDB cluster using DM.